mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Ch: It jumps super high but so slow
     Pause.
     Mi: He has to go slow be### GDPs and the emergence of gameplay concepts and practices through Playtesting cause he's an astronaut, you see.

     Ch: It's hard.
     Ch then leaves

     Mi: (to peer parent with proud tone.)
 It's hard.
 Wow.

-    Fi comes to play the game.
+Fi comes to play the game

     Fi: How much jump speed to you have?
     Fi: Your jump speed is massive.